Sumico/ttp/docs/source/Match Variables/Functions.rst

 * name (mandatory) - a string containing variable name

-Records match results in variable with given name after all functions run
+Records match results in template variable with given name after all functions run finished for match result.
+That recorded variable can be referenced within other functions such as `let`_

 let
 ------------------------------------------------------------------------------